The rent to income ratio is a simple calculation that can help you assess whether a prospective tenant is a good fit for your rental.

 The co-signer agrees to take on the financial responsibilities of the rent in case the primary leaseholder cannot.
 The landlord should vet the co-signer as thoroughly as the tenant, including a comprehensive screening.

 Late fees are one way that landlords encourage on-time payments.
 This late fee should be fair and have a reasonable grace period (usually about five days).
 A fair late fee acts as an incentive for tenants to make sure they get the rent in on time.
-However, large late fees can hinder an already struggling tenant’s ability to pay further resulting in a breakdown of relationships and increased likelihood that you wil have to pursue an eviction (something neither of you want).
+However, large late fees can hinder an already struggling tenant’s ability to pay further resulting in a breakdown of relationships and increased likelihood that you will have to pursue an eviction (something neither of you want).

-Landlord Studio offers one of the best rent collection tools on the market built into our award winning real estate accounting tools.
 Set the rent amount and invite your tenant.
-Your tenant can then log in to view upcoming and historical payments, and also set their rent to be paid automatically each month.
-This is proven to dramatically reduce the chance of late payments.
+Your tenant can then log in to view upcoming and historical payments, set their rent to be paid automatically each month, pay tenant payable expenses, and even submit maintenance requests.
+This is proven to dramatically reduce the chance of late rent payments.

 The rent to income ratio is one way to assess a tenant’s financial viability.
 However, it doesn’t tell the whole picture.
 As such, while it makes a good starting point especially if you have a lot of applicants, landlords should do additional, in depth research to ensure the tenant meets all of their minimum criteria.